List of EastEnders characters introduced in 2006: Liz Turner

-Bryan Nolan

-Bryan Nolan, played by Mark Springer, is a charge nurse who works in the special care baby unit at Walford General Hospital.
-He looks after Janet Mitchell when she is born with Down's syndrome.
-Janet's parents Billy and Honey Mitchell (Perry Fenwick and Emma Barton) warm to Bryan, and Honey is upset when he is away on an NHS training course.
-Bryan hears that Honey wants to see him, and leaves the training course.
-He finds Billy and Honey's address and visits Honey, convincing her to give Janet a chance.
-He gives Janet a hat when she leaves hospital to go home.

-He later appears on Christmas Eve, and speaks to Billy when Janet is ill in hospital again.

 Joy Lucas

 Joy Lucas, played by Doña Croll, arrives in Walford with her husband Cedric (Ram John Holder), who is visiting his old friend and bandmate in The Five Hectors, Patrick Trueman (Rudolph Walker).
 They get lost and ask Denise Fox (Diane Parish) in the Post Office for directions to Patrick's house.
 Joy compliments Patrick's wife Yolande (Angela Wynter) on her cooking, and helps her with the washing up.
 After Cedric reveals to Patrick and Jim Branning (John Bardon) that he is dying, Joy and Cedric leave to visit more friends in London, and then plan to return to their home in Trinidad.

 Joy returns in October 2006 to tell Patrick and Yolande that Cedric has died.
 She attends his funeral and wake, with Patrick, Yolande, and Cedric's other surviving bandmate, Aubrey Valentine (Joseph Marcell).
 Denise Fox has revealed that her father was in a band called The Five Hectors, and Patrick tells Joy and Aubrey that her father is either himself, Cedric, Aubrey, or one of the two other deceased band members.
 Joy later returns to Trinidad.